Program OverviewPrinter Friendly

-Our Advertising Media Management program prepares you for the role of strategic media planning and buying within the advertising and communications industry.
+Our Advertising Media Management program prepares you for a career in media planning and buying within the advertising and communications industry.

 Intensive, hands-on, industry-approved advertising media management courses provide you with the fundamentals of media management while focusing on consumer-driven communication channel choices (such as mobile platforms) for advertising messages.

 - Develop an expertise in reaching target audiences with a creative message.

 - Build your business and negotiation skills on behalf of advertising clients to achieve strategic results;

 - Expand your knowledge of emerging media;

 - Master your knowledge of industry-specific syndicated research databases and software.